 It would be sufficient to record the transfer by submitting the TM16 From to the Intellectual Property Office.
 This form notifies the Intellectual Property Office of the transfer.

-However, without a written transfer agreement the purchaser of the Trademark would not be able to take action against a third party who has been infringing the trade mark prior to the date that the trademark was transferred.
+However, without a written transfer agreement the purchaser of the Trademark would not be able to take action against a third party who has been infringing the trade mark prior to the date that you transferred the trademark.

 This is because you can only transfer this right by a written agreement.
 Our template trademark assignment agreement includes this right as part of the rights the Assignor is transferring to the Assignee.